How Quoted Text Works

 - Spelling and Grammar

-If there is any deviation from the content in the instructions and the corresponding element on the webpage or in the application, the tester will fail that test.
+If there is any deviation from the content in the instructions and the corresponding element on the webpage or in the application, the tester will fail the test.
+This applies to both 'single' quotes and "double" quotes.

 Our Best Practices: